VeraNicolas/VeraNicolas/README.md

 <h2>a Software Developer from Argentina.</h2>

-- 🏋️‍♀️ I’m currently working on ExerciseLogs, a workout journal app.
+- 🏋️‍♀️ I’m currently working on ChipaCafeMDP, a coffee and snacks blog for me and my friends.
-- 🎬 I’m currently learning React Native Animations.
+- 🎬 I’m currently learning to use react-spring and React Native Animations.
-- 👀 I play a lot of LoL so my repos may seem a bit monothematic 😅.
+- 🥳 I really like to collaborate and build beautiful UIs so let's have a chat!

+<p>I've been working as a software developer for about two years now and along the way I found out two things, I really love programming and I truly enjoy working in the frontend.
+  <br><br> One thing I'd like to achieve as the time goes by, is to become really good at CSS and JavaScript animations.
+The things you can create with the bare basics are incredible.</p>

 <!--
 **queondatodotranqui/queondatodotranqui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.